Warius5/FMP_Prototype_BenPowell/FMP 2ndTermStuff/Development Commentary.md

 From the evaluation made by this paper, using infomation gathered from forum posts to generate overall opinions on the strengths and weaknesses of the different battle styles.
 Real time seems to point towards single character, intense action and being problematic having multiple party members.
 Also as there is no direct control while the combat is going, having real time actions do not make sense.
 Real time with pause is a possible idea, as it allows party management and tactical depth.
 However it also does not really gain from being real time with the features planned.
 Turn based does have some issues with it being possibly boring or tedious due to the same animations being played over and over.
 Also some turn based games can be predictable if there is an obivious un-changing order to the combat.
 With
+(Mäkelä and Schmidt, 2020)

+Mäkelä, V. and Schmidt, A. (2020) 'I Don’t Care as Long as It’s Good: Player Preferences for Real-Time and Turn-Based Combat Systems in Computer RPGs' In: Proceedings of the Annual Symposium on Computer-Human Interaction in Play.
+CHI PLAY ’20: The Annual Symposium on Computer-Human Interaction in Play.
+Virtual Event Canada: ACM. pp.231–240.
+At: https://dl.acm.org/doi/10.1145/3410404.3414248 (Accessed  17/02/2025).

 ## UI